ulusata/Novatron-FRC-10202/docs/CONTRIBUTING.md

-# Contributing to FRC Robot Project
+# Contributing to FRC Novatron Project

 Here are some guidelines to help you get started in our team.